 In fact, according to the National Fire Protection Association (NFPA), an estimated 19,500 fires started by fireworks were reported to local fire departments in the U.S. during 2018, causing $105 million in direct property damage.
 Hot summertime temperatures and fireworks only exasperate the potential danger caused by one careless accident.
 Sparks and airborne illegal fireworks can easily ignite if they land in gutters or on top of roofs made of wood shake and even asphalt.
 Windy conditions are particularly dangerous as drifting embers and sparks are more likely to be blown onto rooftops.

 But fireworks are just one factor.
-In many regions, the wildfire season is starting earlier and lasting well into the fall, making the 4th of July holiday a great time to consider ways to enhance home safety and protection all season long.
+In many regions, the wildfire season starts earlier and lasting well into the fall, making the 4th of July holiday an important time to consider ways to enhance home safety and protection all season long.
 The Metal Roofing Alliance (MRA) advises homeowners to consider these important steps and improvements that can help protect against wildfire threats, including: